Promotion of Women's Participation and Advancement

 Promoting women's participation and advancement from the three perspectives of recruitment, cultivation, and support for employment continuation

-In our Phase one action plan that spanned FY2017 to FY2021, we set targets of doubling the number of women in managerial positions from the FY2016 level and raising the ratio of women in career track positions*1 to 15%.
+In our Phase One Action Plan that spanned FY2017 to FY2021, we set targets of doubling the number of women managerial staff from the FY2016 level and raising the ratio of women career staff*1 to 15%.
 We have advanced a number of initiatives focused on the three aspects of recruitment, development, and support for continued employment.
-As a result, by the end of FY2021, we had tripled the number of women in managerial positions to 13 and raised the ratio of women in career track positions to 17.1%, achieving our targets.
+As a result, by the end of FY2021, we had tripled the number of women managerial staff to 13 and raised the ratio of women in career track positions to 17.1%, achieving our targets.

-In addition to the continuation of these measures, the ongoing issue that we face is that of making the granting of equal opportunities and responsibilities without gender discrimination the norm, thereby doing away with the need for affirmative action.
-We believe that achieving our Phase two action plan is a requisite for making this happen, and that raising the sensitivity of employees with respect to diversity issues is important.
+In addition to continuing these measures, our ongoing challenge is to establish equal opportunities and responsibilities without gender discrimination as the standard practice, eliminating the need for affirmative action.
+We believe that achieving our Phase Two Action Plan is crucial for this transition, emphasizing the importance of increasing employee awareness and sensitivity toward diversity issues.

-Defined as all employees on the managerial career track, including those who have only just joined the company.
+- Defined as all employees on the managerial career track, including those who have only recently joined the company.

-Including all women employees with the rank of section chief or higher.
+- Includes all women employees holding the rank of section chief or higher.

 Ratio of women Managers